wolfeidau/wolfeidau_site/content/post/2026-06-12-ai-is-bringing-mashups-back.md

 Key points:

-* This is not a new pattern; history is repeating itself with a new set of tools and a lower barrier to entry.
+* Mashups are not new, but the barrier to entry is much lower, and the scale of what is possible has changed as AI models and tools improve.
 * More people can now build useful internal tools from existing data sources.
 * SaaS providers should expect more API and MCP usage, and less reliance on their default user interfaces.
 * Good security controls help keep customers safe while these mashups evolve from experiments into operational tools.